cysouw/diathesis/text/c10_participle.md

 d.
 Ich habe das Haus verkauft.
 :::

 The formation of participles is highly productive in German.
 Every verb stem (i.e. every stem that can be used with person-inflected finite morphology) allows for the formation of a participle.^[Latzel [-@latzel1977: 73-76, citing and discussing data from Mater 1969 ] lists various verbs that do not allow for a participle.
-Most examples are very unusual verbs (e.g. *ornamentieren, leiben*), and most of the verbs listed clearly have participles (e.g. *ankeuchen: er kommt angekeucht; gutachten: ich habe gegutachtet; worthalten: ich habe wortgehalten*).
+However, most examples are very unusual verbs (e.g. *ornamentieren, leiben*), and most of the verbs listed clearly have participles (e.g. *ankeuchen: er kommt angekeucht; gutachten: ich habe gegutachtet; worthalten: ich habe wortgehalten*).
 The best examples of verbs without participles appear to be verbs with incorporated objects (e.g. *bausparen, wettlaufen*) that neither can be used in finite forms, nor as participle, but only as an infinitive.
-In these cases it is even questionable whether these words should be classified as verbs at all.
-Some participles indeed appear to be very rare, like with *stammen, ^?^gestammt* 'to originate from' or *wogen, ^?^gewogt* 'to undulate'.
+In these examples it is even questionable whether these words should be classified as verbs at all.
+Still, some participles indeed appear to be very rare, like with *stammen, ^?^gestammt* 'to originate from' or *wogen, ^?^gewogt* 'to undulate'.
 However, examples are attested in corpora, e.g. *Wir haben keinen Hinweis darauf, woher der Geruch gestammt haben könnte* (~~DWDS~~: Die Zeit, 29.12.2014 online) or *Getanzt wird auch im Stehen nicht, nur gewogt.* (~~DWDS~~: Die Zeit, 16.04.2015, Nr.
 16).]
 The formation of participles is extremely productive, and speakers have no problem producing participles for newly invented pseudo-words.
 The reversal is not true though, as there exist many participles that do not have corresponding finite verb forms (see [@sec:participles-no-alternation]).

 ### Syntactic functions of participles